COVID-19 Community Care Resources

 WIC Services - Adelante Healthcare

 The Women, Infants & Children (WIC) Program is designed to help keep pregnant and breastfeeding women and their children under age 5 healthy.
 WIC is a nutrition program that provides nutrition and health education, healthy food and other services free to Arizona families who qualify.
 WIC services are now available by phone or virtual meetings.
 Call 1-877-809-5092 ext.
 081536 between 8 - 5 p.m.

-Hope Women’s Center is offering free food, diapers, toiletries (including toilet paper) to women and teen girls.
-Crisis mentoring, resource referrals and emotional/spiritual support will also be offered.
-In person hours are Wednesday & Thursday, 11 a.m. -1 p.m. at 12101 NW Grand Ave, El Mirage.
+Hope Women's Center is a trauma-informed care center providing free food and clothing, utility assistance, job training, substance abuse and grief support groups and more.
+Hours are Tuesday - Thursday, 9 a.m. - 2 p.m. at 12101 NW Grand Ave, El Mirage.
 Please e-mail firstname.lastname@example.org for more information.